cosmosgame/save-the-world/content/growing-up/spiral-dynamics/yellow.md

 ## Tick-Tock pendulum swings

 Then there is what I call the tick-tock part of Spiral Dynamics.
 Clare Graves noticed very early on that people's primary focus flips back and forth between individual concerns (eg. self expression) and group concerns (eg. sacrifice for the group).
 There is a necessary tension between those two concerns, and as we progress in developmental stages we find ourselves alternating between first making individual expression more important and then back to making group building more important.
 But each developmental stage is "higher" than the last so we are spiralling between these two poles.
-For now don't worry about the spiral so much as to realize that the stages alternate between a focus on the individual (tick) and a focus on the group (tock).
+The stages alternate between a focus on the individual (tick) and a focus on the group (tock).

 Beige woke us up as individuals - tick.
 Purple gathered us together as tribe -- tock.